edmaputra/ilm/docs/requirements/task_requirements.md

 - Tasks MAY have an optional due date
 - System MUST identify overdue tasks (past due date and not completed)
 - Due date changes MUST update the "updated_at" timestamp
+- Due date changes MUST update the "updated_by" field with the user making the change
 - System SHOULD send notifications before due dates

 ### 2.7 Task Validation (FR-T-007)